maevsi/maevsi/README.md

 The setup for backend development is more complex as it consists of numerous services which are best set up containerized 🧑‍💻

+You're encouraged to ask questions on [maevsi's Discord](https://discord.gg/E3hD3wEUQ4) if the setup could go smoother!

 ### Frontend only

 <details>